unic/frontend-diapos/decks/20210329-component-composition-101.md

 Instead of passing a function - you can also directly pass a Component - to render.

-This is recommended, if you don't need to rely on any data from the parent Component.
+This is pretty handy, if you don't need to rely on any data from the parent Component.

    ---